Kazhuu/movelister/README.md

 ## Dependancies
 It's necessary for the user to install LibreOffice 5 to be able to use the Movelister scripts.
-Having Python installed is also a requirement.
+Having Python 3 installed is also a requirement.
 Python is automatically included in a LibreOffice installation on Windows but NOT on Linux, so on Linux the user may have to install Python separately.
+On distros that has both Python 2 and 3 versions available and command `python` points to Python 2.
+Developers can change `python` commands to `python3` in this readme instead.

 On Linux, install following packages to enable Python for LibreOffice:
 ```